drovak/verilogpdp/README.md

 for a bit.
 Cleaned up test suite.
 Extended power-on reset pulse.
 Refactored test control code.

-Currently features an incomplete PDP-8/I implementation.
-Very much a work-in-progress.

 ## Requirements:
-Verilator to simulate the model, and GTKWave to view the results.
+Verilator to simulate the model, and optionally GTKWave to view the results.

 ## Usage:
-Just type `make` within the `pdp8i` directory to build and run the model.
-Then, open the results under `logs` with GTKWave.
-You may also type `make notrace` to prevent logging, which slows down the model tremendously and can generate, given enough time, some quite large files.
-It takes about 5 minutes to run the second MAINDEC until the bell sounds, indicating 40 successful program loops.
-The resulting log file was 2 GB.
-I recommend running with `notrace` if you don't need to log every single signal, and if you do need to log every signal, I'd recommend running for less time.
-The `Makefile` controls which tests are run, so you may wish to pick which one to run beforehand.
+To boot OS/8 with the TC08/TU55, just type `make`.
+After several minutes, a dot prompt will appear.
+It's interactive, but be forewarned: the simulation is typically around 1/1000 of original speed.
+To print the directory listing takes about an hour on my computer.

+Other targets are available as well; read the `Makefile` to see what you can run.
+When running with logging, a log file will appear under `logs`.
+Logging can increase runtime and generate very large files, so beware!

 ## Acknowledgements:
 A big *thank you* to Vince Slyngstad, for his high-quality redrawn schematics,